Holidays Calendar for June 23, 2018

 • 1985 A terrorist bomb aboard Air India Flight 182 destroyed the Boeing 747-237B, killing all 328 people on board.
 The aircraft crashed into the Atlantic Ocean.

-• 1972 Born: Selma Blair, American film, television and theater actress known for her roles in films Cruel Intentions, Hellboy, Legally Blonde and others.
+• 1972 Born: Selma Blair, American film, television and theater actress known for her roles in the films Cruel Intentions, Hellboy, Legally Blonde and others.

 • 1972 Born: Zinedine Zidane, French footballer and football coach.
 He played for the French national team, Juventus and Real Madrid until 2006.